Last Updated: January 29, 2026

-What Is the Correct Weight Loss ICD 10 Code?
+What Is the Correct ICD-10 Code for Unintentional Weight Loss?

-Weight Loss ICD 10 looks simple, but it fails often in 2025.
-Most denials happen when R63.4 is used without clear intent in the note.
+ICD-10 code R63.4 looks simple, but it fails often in 2026.
+Most denials happen when R63.4 is used without a clear intent in the note.

-This page explains how R63.4 is used for Weight Loss ICD 10 when the cause of weight loss is still unknown.
-It focuses only on unintentional weight loss coding, not all weight loss conditions.
+This page explains how R63.4 is used for weight loss in ICD-10 when the cause of weight loss is still unknown.
+It focuses only on R63.4 coding, not all weight loss conditions.

-There is no one code that always works for Weight Loss ICD 10.
+There is no one code that always works for unintentional weight loss coding.

 The code used most often is R63.4.
 It is correct only when weight loss is not planned, and this is clearly written in the provider note.
 If the note does not explain intent, the claim becomes weak.
 Payers do not guess why weight was lost.
 They only read what is written.